hikeventures/hikeventures.github.io/privacy/index.markdown

 email: contact@hikeventures.com<br>
 phone: +358 50 572 84 89

+## Affiliate Marketing
+On some of our pages you will find affiliate links.
+HikeVentures is a participant in [AvantLink](https://www.avantlink.com/privacy) and the [Amazon Services LLC Associates Program](https://www.amazon.com/gp/help/customer/display.html?nodeId=468496) (find the respective privacy policies under each link), an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
+Affiliate links help us to keep this blog going and to finance some of our trips and gear.

 ## What information do we collect?
 We are using third party services on our website and their privacy policies and what information they collect can be found here from [Gandi](https://www.gandi.net/en/contracts/terms-of-service), [YouTube](http://www.youtube.com/t/privacy_at_youtube),